-Sure, your connections might just be a number that is listed on your profile, but it is important to understand that the number functions as another form of social proof.
+Sure, your connections might just be a number listed on your profile, but it is essential to understand that the number functions as another form of social proof.
 When you know a lot of people and have a lot of relationships within your industry, it reflects positively on your business.
 You should continually identify and add new prospects to your profile.
-LinkedIn will start displaying “500+” after you reach that number, but continually adding people to your network ensures that your profile is seen.
+LinkedIn will start displaying “500+” after you reach that number, but often adding people to your network ensures that your profile will be noticed.

 11) Avoid Jargon on Your Profile

 You want your profile to read cleanly, with all messages conveyed clearly.
 For this reason, you should avoid using industry jargon throughout your profile.
 Say what you need to to make it clear that you have an understanding of your customer’s industry, but should avoid being overly wordy or using acronyms that might be confusing to some readers.
 You can get to know your clients on an individual basis and better understand how they would like your engagement with them to go.